eugenepentland/landmark-attention-qlora/README.md

 ## Setup
 1. Clone the repo
 2. Create a Conda enviroment
-3. Install the requirements.txt from /landmark-attention-qlora and /landmark-attention-qlora/llama (I have not rebuilt it yet to make sure this is functioning as expected I just got all of the requirements from landmark attention and qlora to get it working)
+3. Install the requirements.txt from /landmark-attention-qlora/llama
 4. Train a model.
 The model name output dir, and cache will need to be updated to your local directories

 Configuration notes: